Zeta Cancri: Nomenclature

 ζ Cancri (Latinised to Zeta Cancri) is the system's Bayer designation; ζ1 Cancri and ζ2 Cancri those of its two constituents.
 The designations of the two constituents as ζ Cancri AB and C, and those of their components—ζ Cancri A, B, Ca, Cb, Cb1 and Cb2—derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-Considerable confusion had developed concerning the catalogue identities of the three bright stars; correct correspondences were worked out by Griffin:
+Considerable confusion had developed concerning the catalogue identities of the three bright stars; correct correspondences were worked out by R. F. Griffin:

 Zeta Cancri bore the traditional name Tegmine (Tegmen) "the shell (of the crab)".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Tegmine for the component Zeta1 Cancri A on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 水位 (Shuǐ Wèi), meaning Water Level, refers to an asterism consisting of Zeta Cancri, 6 Canis Minoris, 11 Canis Minoris and 8 Cancri.
 Consequently, Zeta Cancri itself is known as 水位四 (Shuǐ Wèi sì, the Fourth Star of Water Level).

 Properties

 Zeta Cancri can be resolved as a binary star in small telescopes.
 Its binary nature was discovered in 1756 by Tobias Mayer.
 William Herschel resolved the two components that make up Zeta1 Cancri in 1781.
 As early as 1831, John Herschel noticed perturbations in Zeta2 Cancri's orbit around Zeta1; this led Otto Wilhelm von Struve, in 1871, to postulate a fourth, unseen, component which orbited closely the visible member of Zeta2.
 Later observations have resolved this fourth component and have indicated that there may be one or two more unobserved components.

 Zeta1 and Zeta2 Cancri are 5.06 arcseconds apart.
-These two star systems orbit around their common centre of mass once every 1,100 years.
+These two star systems orbit around their common centre of mass once every 1,115 years.